gtoonstra/etl-with-airflow/docs/etlexample.rst

 - **Load data incrementally** : extracts only the newly created orders of the day before, not the whole table.
 - **Process historic data** : it's possible to rerun the extract processes, but downstream DAGs have to be started manually.
 - **Enforce the idempotency constraint** : every DAG cleans out data if required and possible.
-Rerunning the same DAG multiple times has no undesirable side effects like duplication with the data.
+Rerunning the same DAG multiple times has no undesirable side effects like duplication of the data.
 - **Rest data between tasks** : The data is in persistent storage before and after the operator.
 - **Pool your resources** : All task instances in the DAG use a pooled connection to the DWH by specifying the *pool* parameter.
 - **Manage login details in one place** : Connection settings are maintained in the Admin menu.